Ilija Ivić: Club career

 Ivić began his football career in 1986 at Proleter Zrenjanin, where he stayed until 1991.
 Afterwards, he played for three years at Red Star Belgrade (until 1994).
 In his first season with Red Star, he won the Yugoslav national championship in 1991–92, scoring 26 goals in 92 games.
 The following season he also won FR Yugoslavia Cup winner with the Belgrade club in 1993.

 In the summer of 1993, he moved to Greece and transferred to Olympiacos and scored 16 goals in 30 league appearances.
 During his years at Olympiacos he won the Greek championship in 1997, 1998, and the double in 1999, having his best campaign in the second of those title triumphs, claiming 26 goals in 32 matches.
 He was a member of Olympiacos squad in 1998–99 UEFA Champions League, when his team achieved its greatest success in European competition while they reached the quarter-finals and being eliminated by Juventus.

 His next step was with Italian club, Torino in the summer of 1999, although he failed to find the net in 19 games, nine as a substitute in his first season in Serie A. Having failed to break into the first team the following term, he returned to Greece to signed Aris, where he played for one and a half season.

-In January 2002, Ivić moved to AEK Athens, where he closed his football career.
-He played 48 matches and he scored 18 times.
-His team finished second in the Greek Championship, equal points with Olympiacos, however he reached with his team the final in the Greek Cup, where AEK met his past team Olympiacos.
-Ivić scored the winning goal in the 2002 Greek Cup final for AEK against Olympiacos but refused to celebrate, for sentimental reasons, having played for the opposition earlier in his career.
+On 2 January 2002, Ivić moved to AEK Athens.
+At the end of the season AEK finished second in the Greek Championship, tied with Olympiacos, with two club facing each other in the Cup final.
+On 27 April 2002 Ivić scored the winning goal in the match against Olympiacos, but refused to celebrate, for sentimental reasons, having played for the opposition earlier in his career.
 In the following season, he played a considerable part in AEK finishing third in the league after scoring nine goals in 20 games.
 In the UEFA Champions League he featured in five of AEK's six drawn games in the first group stage.
+On 12 July 2004 Ivic officially retired as a footballer in order to help the club from an administrative position.